sijadev/docker_ci/README.md

    - copy it from the console .. or
         - docker exec -u 0 -it jenkins bash
         - cat /var/lib/jenkins/secrets/initialAdminPassword
+   - http://127.0.0.1:8080/ and paste the password.
+   - All need plugins are already installed --> Initial plugins
+ 2. Configure Jenkins

 get plugins from existing container get docker ip with: docker container inspect <id>